 For some people, social relations, namely good relationships developed over the years with neighbours as well as the proximity to friends and relatives, account for the main reason why they were happy living in the NDEMO neighbourhood.
 The fact that the area is "multicultural" and diverse was also mentioned as an asset.
-Social capital was followed by good schools, doctors, shops, banks and the market.
+Social capital was followed by good transport links with the rest of the city and easy access to schools, doctors, shops, banks and the market.